kyroninja/docusign_hackathon_2025/README.md

 # DocuSign Hackathon Project 🚀

 Welcome to our DocuSign Hackathon project!
-This repository contains the code and resources for our innovative solution designed to streamline document workflows, enhance collaboration, and showcase the power of the DocuSign API.
+This repository contains the code and resources for our innovative solution designed to help users avoid the agreement trap.

 ---

 ## 📌 *About the Project*

 ### *Inspiration*
-The project was inspired by the growing need for secure, efficient, and accessible tools for document management.
-We aimed to leverage DocuSign's powerful API to create a solution that simplifies agreements and fosters innovation.
+The project was inspired by the growing need for the everyday person to avoid the agreement trap.
+Often documents are long and have lots of legal jargon making hard to understand what one is getting into.
+So the solution allows one to see documents sent to the user, analysis by AI and then a decision can be taken based on the AI summary and recommendations

 ### *Key Features*
 - User-Friendly Interface: Built with simplicity and accessibility in mind.